-Ralph Pite is a Professor of English Literature at the University of Cardiff, and has previously taught at Cambridge and Liverpool.
+Ralph Pite is a Professor of English Literature at the University of Bristol, and has previously taught at Cambridge and Liverpool.
 His biography, Thomas Hardy: The Guarded Life was published in 2006 and hailed as a 'brilliant book' (New Statesman); he has also published books on Dante and the Romantic poets, on Hardy and the regional novel, and on the poet W.S.
 Graham.
 Ralph has published poems (in both English and Italian) in a number of magazines and journals and in a book called Tricycle with Bennett Huffman and John Bleasdale.
 Paths and Ladders, published by The Brodie Press in 2003, is his first collection.
 He is currently working on some short stories.

 Paths and Ladders

 Ranging across work and family life, personal memory and regret, these poems by Ralph Pite, often experimental in form or tone, give the experience of being 'out in it', up against the city landscape.

 In the Market

 Poems from Paths and Ladders